Associative Submanifolds of the 7-Sphere: Isometric deformations

-In this section we consider the following natural question: if there exists an embedding $\iota$ of a Riemannian 3-manifold $(A,g_A)$ in $(\mathcal{S}^7,g)$ as an associative 3-fold such that $\iota^*(g)=g_A$, is $\iota$ necessarily unique up to rigid motion?
+In this section we consider the following natural question: if there exists an immersion $\iota$ of a connected Riemannian 3-manifold $(A,g_A)$ in $(\mathcal{S}^7,g)$ as an associative 3-fold such that $\iota^*(g)=g_A$, is $\iota$ necessarily unique up to rigid motion?

+Necessary conditions for $\iota$ to exist are given by the Gauss, Codazzi and Ricci equations \eq{Gausseq}-\eq{Riccieq}.
+These conditions are sufficient in the case where $A$ is simply connected and, moreover, there exists a unique isometric immersion $\iota$ up to rigid motion with a given second fundamental form and normal connection.
+We can see this through a now standard application of Cartan's lemma on maps into Lie groups as follows.